Solutions / Ongoing Monitoring

 |---|---|---|

-The commercial value is not only running another screen.
-It is knowing who was monitored, why that scope was chosen, which policy applied, what changed, and how the business responded.
+AML ongoing monitoring is not just another screen.
+The value is knowing who was monitored, why that scope was chosen, what changed, which policy applied, who reviewed the alert, and what evidence supports the final outcome.

 A resolved false positive should not return as a new alert every cycle.
 Suppression keeps analysts focused while preserving the decision context.